Drowsy driving? There’s an app for that.

 Using the cell phone’s cameras, the app can detect signs of sleepiness like head positioning, blinking rate, and yawning.
 The app will alert the driver when it suspects drowsiness is a problem.

-“We can determine the distance between cars in front and whether a driver is changing lanes on the outside, while detecting drowsiness and distraction inside,” said Andrew Campbell, a computer scientist at Dartmouth College and co-creator of the technology.
+“We can determine the distance between cars in front and whether a driver is changing lanes on the outside, while detecting drowsiness and distraction inside,” said a computer scientist at Dartmouth College and co-creator of the technology.

 The app can also monitor road conditions since its programmed to work on smartphones equipped with dual cameras that face both forward and towards the driver.
 It can detect dangerous patterns within the vehicle and any arising concerns outside of the vehicle, alerting the driver when it suspects a problem.
 A blinking light or a noise alert gives drivers a “wake up call” to prevent car accidents.